 The simplest pathway is always when the patient is able to make their own decisions.
 This pathway is known as Checklist 1.

-MOLST completion is encouraged in a setting where the patient and physician know each other and can have a calm conversation about health status, prognosis, goals and preferences prior to making decisions about end-of-life medical orders.
-This is an ideal situation and physicians are always encouraged to offer MOLST discussions with appropriate patients.
+MOLST completion is encouraged in a setting where the patient and physician or nurse practitioner know each other and can have a calm conversation about health status, prognosis, goals and preferences prior to making decisions about end-of-life medical orders.
+This is an ideal situation and physicians and nurse practitioners are always encouraged to offer MOLST discussions with appropriate patients.

 After the first two pathways the legal and ethical requirements become more complex as the patient did not designate their own health care agent to speak for them and additional patient protections are put into place to ensure decisions are patient-centered and appropriate for the clinical situation.
 Attending and concurring capacity determination and attending and concurring clinical standards documentation are always required on these pathways.
 Checklist 3 and Checklist 4 may only be used in the hospital, nursing home or hospice setting.
 Checklist 5 may only be used in the community.
 The surrogates in all these situations are obligated to make decisions as the patient would make them or using the best interest standard if wishes are not known; one pathway (Checklist 5) additionally requires “clear and convincing evidence” for decisions other than DNR and DNI.
 Depending on the setting and the patient’s prognosis, review of the decisions by the facility’s ethics committee may also be required.